 Litigations can be a necessary process to complete and move on from a divorce.
 They're adversarial in nature, with many steps, requirements, and procedures, and call for the counsel of a diligent Monmouth County divorce lawyer.
-Call the Law Offices of O'Toole & Gunteski, LLC for an initial consultation and a healthy start to this process.
+Call The Law Office of Darren C. O'Toole, LLC for an initial consultation and a healthy start to this process.

 More so than other divorce resolutions, litigation has a number of stages and requirements the couple must go through.
 Because they cannot agree on terms, each party must prepare thorough documentation and arguments to present the judge overseeing the trial.

 Like criminal trials, appeals are usually possible in divorce litigations if one party feels they've been misrepresented or misunderstood during the trial process.
 Our team is well-versed in each of these steps and knows how to navigate even the most devastated clients to a favorable outcome.